zhenging/pols202/notes/09/exam_3_public_opinion_and_political_participation.md

 3\.
 What conditions must be met for a poll to be considered reliable and valid?
 Discuss the importance of: the random sample, sample size, timing of a poll, framing effects, margin of error.
 >p.192

 4\.
-Discuss the notion of “Lies, Damn Lies, and Polls”.
-Discuss the difference between a “push poll” and a scientific survey.
+Discuss the notion of "Lies, Damn Lies, and Polls".
+Discuss the difference between a "push poll" and a scientific survey.
 Compare the bandwagon and boomerang effects relating to opinion polling.
 >p.195
 push poll (p.192)
 **Bandwagon Effect** (p.195)